Are you dreaming of embarking on an adventure to explore the world but find yourself struggling to save enough money?

 We always start our search with Google Flights for the latest deals on cheap tickets.

 Google Flights – our starting point, great for month views to search the cheapest day to fly.
-With fares from major carriers such as United Airlines, Turkish Airlines, Virgin Airlines, Qantas Airways, Singapore Airlines to budget carriers such as Spirit Airlines and Air Asia.
+With fares from major carriers such as United Airlines, Turkish Airlines, Virgin Airlines, Qantas Airways, and Singapore Airlines to budget carriers such as Spirit Airlines, Scoot, Jetstar and Air Asia.

 Airline tickets may look cheap at first look.
 Look closer at that airfare, is it such a bargain after all?
 Here are our top tips to ensure that you are getting the most out of your $ with that cheap airfare.
 Ask yourselves these questions: